-- A pointer to the SOURCE_RECORD, which contains a more general description of the source. - Information on how to find this specific data within that source such as page number. - Date when the entry was recorded in source document.

-Data that allows an assessment of the relative value of one source over another for making the recorded assertions (primary or secondary source, etc.).
-Data needed for this assessment is the date the entry was recorded and the type of event that was used in asserting the data being cited.
+- A pointer to the SOURCE_RECORD, which contains a more general description of the source. - Information, such as a page number, on how to find the cited data within the source. - Actual text from the source that was used in making assertions, for example a date phrase as actually recorded or an applicable sentence from a letter, would be appropriate. - Data that allows an assessment of the relative value of one source over another for making the recorded assertions (primary or secondary source, etc.).
+Data needed for this assessment is how much time from the asserted fact and when the source event was recorded, what type of event was cited, and what was the role of this person in the cited event. - Date when the entry was recorded in source document, ".SOUR.DATA.DATE." - Event that initiated the recording, ".SOUR.EVEN." - Role of this person in the event, ".SOUR.EVEN.ROLE".